Alan van Sprang

 Alan van Sprang (born June 19, 1971) is a Canadian actor best known for playing Sir Francis Bryan in the series The Tudors, appearing in the Living Dead films of George A. Romero and for playing King Henry on The CW's original series Reign.
 He also portrayed Valentine Morgenstern on Freeform's hit show, Shadowhunters.

 Personal life

+Van Sprang is the son of musician Van Louis, a former member of rock band The Stampeders.
 Van Sprang has a son named Logan.